555 lines

 type in Chapter 2, the <code>u32</code> type.
 This type declaration indicates that the

-value its associated with should be an unsigned integer (signed integer types
+value it’s associated with should be an unsigned integer (signed integer types

 start with <code>i</code>, instead of <code>u</code>) that takes up 32 bits of space.
 Table 3-1 shows